-As Colorado’s ski areas prepare to welcome families for a winter on the slopes, 5th and 6th graders around the state are invited to register for their turn with a Colorado Ski Country USA Passport.
+As Colorado’s ski areas prepare to welcome families for a winter on the slopes, fourth, fifth, and sixth graders around the state are invited to register for their turn with a Colorado Ski Country USA Passport.

-This marks the 25th year that the Passport Program has provided Colorado 5th and 6th graders deeply discounted access to skiing and snowboarding at 21 area resorts, reducing a cost barrier to trying out the sports.
+The Passport Program has provided Colorado youth deeply discounted access to skiing and snowboarding at 21 area resorts, reducing a cost barrier to trying out the sports.

-- Passports may not be used the weekend of Thanksgiving, over winter break (December 24-January 3), on Martin Luther King Jr. Day, or on Presidents Day.
+- Passports may not be used the weekend of Thanksgiving, over winter break (December 25 to January 1), Martin Luther King Jr. weekend, or on Presidents Day weekend.

-- This season, the 5th Grade Passport gives kids access to 63 days of skiing and riding for $40.
-The 6th Grade Passport gives kids 84 days on the slopes for $99 (This price is guaranteed through October 8).
+- This season, the Passport gives kids access to 84 days of skiing and riding at 21 participating resorts for $59.

-Resorts are releasing final plans to address COVID restrictions, but the snow-blanketed slopes themselves provide an exciting socially-distant outing to share with the family. coloradoski.com
+Resorts may have varying COVID-19 restrictions, but the snow-blanketed slopes themselves provide an exciting socially-distant outing to share with the family.